The Tradition Cypress Bay

 Speed is not an issue for me as long as it is reciprocal and not exclusive.

 Lee Quinn Paradigm

-Debate Coach at Samford University (AL) and Mountain Brook High School (AL).
+Debate Coach at Samford University (AL) and Altamont (AL).
 Please contact me about debate questions or interest in college debate at email@example.com.